 6. Dhanushkodi

-Dhanushkodi, located at Rameshwaram’s southern tip, is famous for its historical bridge, also called Ram Setu.
-Legends claim monkeys built it using stones and trees.
-Visit to witness the ruins and understand the blend of myth and history.
+Dhanushkodi, located at Rameshwaram’s southern tip, is famous for its historical bridge, commonly known as Ram Setu.
+According to legends, monkeys are said to have built it using stones and trees.
+Moreover, visitors can explore the ruins and, in doing so, gain a deeper understanding of the fascinating blend of myth and history.

 7. Kanyakumari

-At India’s southernmost point, Vivekanand Rock Memorial honors Swami Vivekanand.
-The site features impressive architecture, a museum, and a peaceful environment perfect for walks and reflection.
+At India’s southernmost point, Vivekanand Rock Memorial not only honors Swami Vivekanand but also serves as a symbol of inspiration for visitors.
+Additionally, the site features impressive architecture, along with a museum, while providing a peaceful environment that is ideal for walks and reflection.
+Furthermore, the combination of history, culture, and serenity makes it a must-visit destination.

 8. Ooty